gsoules/AvantSearch/README.md

 When the index field contains hierarchical data, Index View shows only the leaf (lowest level) values in the hierarchhy.
 For non-hierarchical data, Index View shows the entire value.
-The data is considered to be hierarchical if the index field element is also configured for use as a Tree View field.
-Note that Index View treats an element's data as hierarchical only if that element's name is also specified using the Tree View option below, otherwise Index View displays it as flat data.
+The data is considered to be hierarchical only if the index field element is specified using the Hierarchies option, otherwise Index View displays it as flat data.

 ![Index View Example](readme/index-view.jpg)